Resources and information that provide products, services, and other support for people with macular degeneration and their families.

 American Optometric Association (AOA).
 Search for optometrists near you and access expert answers to questions about your eyes.

-The AOA also has a program, Vision USA, that provides free basic eye health and vision care services to individuals who have no other means of obtaining care.
+Vision USA.
+Service of AOA that provides free basic eye health and vision care services to individuals who have no other means of obtaining care.

 Federal Government Programs and Services